DRG-Modding/docs/src/guides/blueprint-modding-guide.md

 <hr />
 <h2>2.
 How blueprints work</h2>
 <h3>How BP mods are loaded into DRG</h3>
 <p>Native spawning is something that was added by the developers when the modding update dropped.
 This allows you to load your blueprint from the <code>BeginPlay</code> event node.
-If you want your BP mod to have user-interactable UI (like a settings menu), you should use a framework like <code>ModHub</code>.</p>
+If you want your BP mod to have user-interactable UI (like a settings menu), you should use a framework like <code>ModHub</code> or <code>UnifiedUI</code>.</p>
 <h3>Framework mods</h3>
 <p>Usually, you will only want to use a framework mod if you want the user to be able to change settings for your mod in game.
 If you don't need this for your mod, you do not need to use a framework.
 Framework mods so far have always come in two parts:</p>
 <ul>